msalemor/azure-dr-strategies/README.md

 ### 4.3 - Calculate Compound SLA

+- Don't forget about SLAs for infrastructure componets (VNEts, Application Gateways, Firewall, etc.)
+- What about dependecies to on-prem systems?

 ### 4.4 - Build for resiiency and self-healing

 ## 5.0 - Leverage Instrastructure as Code